 I started freelance ghostwriting in September 2009.
-A little late by some standards, given my age at the time (42) but I was reinventing myself after having served a 20 to life sentence in corporate America.
-I didn’t have any professional writing experience when I started and I had to do a lot of on the job training.
+A little late by some standards, given my age at the time (42) but I was reinventing myself after serving a 20 to life sentence in corporate America.
+I didn’t have any professional writing experience when I started and I had to do a lot of on-the-job training.
 Every time I learned something, I made note of it and tried not to make the same mistake twice.
-While I was registered with Elance (an online bidding platform that matched clients with freelancers) I was asked to write a regular column for their blog.
-Although they’ve since merged with UpWork (I didn’t follow them) and are now closed, I thought some of the advice might be relevant to both new and struggling freelancers.
-Not all of it pertains to getting jobs though a bidding site.
-I hope my advice is helpful.